 Dozens of drugs interact with grapefruit, but warnings are not always prominent.
 Some of the most popular include cholesterol-lowering meds such as atorvastatin, lovastatin and simvastatin.
 The powerful heart drugs amiodarone and dronedarone (Multaq) become more dangerous with grapefruit on board.

-Since foods and beverages can have a profound impact on many of the medicines you take, it is worth spending a few minutes to quiz your doctor and pharmacist about potential interactions.
+Since foods and beverages can have a profound impact on many of the medicines you take, it is worth spending a few minutes to quiz your doctor and pharmacist about all potential food and drug interactions.
 Don’t be in such a hurry that you put your health at risk.